 Yes.
-In addition to other health benefits, regular exercise can help men with their erections.
+In addition to other health benefits, regular exercise can improve a man’s erections in several ways.

 Exercise is good for the circulatory system.
 It keeps blood flowing smoothly throughout the body.

-This is especially important for erections.
+Sufficient blood flow to the penis is essential for a firm erection.
 When a man is sexually stimulated, his penis fills with blood.
-This blood gives him the firmness he needs for sexual activity.
+This blood gives him the rigidity he needs for sexual activity.
 Once he ejaculates, the blood flows out of the penis and back into the rest of his body.

 Without adequate blood flow, erection problems can occur.
 In some cases, the erection is weak.
 In others, the man is unable to have an erection at all.

 Sometimes, blood flow problems develop because of damage to the endothelium or penile smooth muscle – tissues in the penis that are important for normal erections.
 This damage may be the result of high blood pressure or smoking.
 It can also happen if a man has high cholesterol, triglyceride, or blood sugar levels.